RebeccaVandeWater/fs-journal/notes/04-bootstrap.md

 - BS makes the website styling much easier as a lot of it is automated for sizing and flexing.
 It's very customizable as a result.

 - You can add break points which automatically change based on the screen size arguments that you provide.
+It will apply on the given class size and UP.

 - You cannot put columns in columns, rows in rows, etc.